star-whale/starwhale/docs/docs/tutorials/nmt.md

 title: NMT for french and engish
 ---

-This example will illustrate how to evaluate a pre-trained nmt model on StarWhale(`version:0.2.0`) under 7 steps
+This example will illustrate how to evaluate a pre-trained nmt model on StarWhale(`version:0.2.0`) under 7 steps:

 * Preparing Data
 * Train the model